 Another stereotype of the INTJ is that they can be rather icy.
 This might be a matter of perspective: INTJs are the last people to be melodramatic, and they don’t wear their hearts on their sleeves, but most INTJs are honest, respect people at a basic level, and care deeply about their friends and family.
 Few people are as passionate as the INTJ when discussing an idea or project that has really captured their imagination.

-The INTJ and those close to them should remember that just as feelers in the MBTI system can be objective when the situation calls for it, thinkers can also factor people’s feelings into their decisions.
+The INTJ and those close to them should remember that just as feelers in the personality system can be objective when the situation calls for it, thinkers can also factor people’s feelings into their decisions.
 Other types are often inspired and engaged by the INTJ’s innovative ideas, so the INTJ may be able to appear a bit more “warm” by genuinely listening to other people’s ideas in turn, and appreciating them too.

 What are the hobbies and interests of INTJs?